digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 There are four cases to consider:

-- The client application needs to retry on an incomplete request, such as the result of network issues.
+- The client application needs to retry an incomplete request, for example as the result of network issues.
 - PQS needs to catch up after a fresh install or restart.
 - There is a small delay for the ledger event to process.
 - A high availability PQS configuration does not have synchronized PQS instances.